Why is Cybersecurity Awareness Important in K-12 and Higher Education?

 Common Cyber Threats Schools Face

-Schools may not have the same budget as large corporations to fight cyberattacks, but the risks they face are just as severe.
-In fact, many educational institutions spend less than 8% of their budget on cybersecurity.
-The most common cyber threats include:
+Schools may not have the same resources as large corporations to defend against cyberattacks, yet the risks they face are equally serious.
+Studies show that many educational institutions dedicate less than 8% of their budget to cybersecurity, leaving them vulnerable to modern threats.
+This lack of investment makes the importance of cyber security in education even more urgent.

 Phishing Attacks